Lenyn Sosa Player Props: White Sox vs. Phillies

 |Games w/1+ RBI

-- The Phillies had a 3.97 team ERA that ranked 17th across all league pitching staffs.
+- The Phillies have the 26th-ranked team ERA among all league pitching staffs (5.28).

-- Phillies pitchers combined to give up 150 home runs (0.9 per game), the fifth-fewest in baseball.
+- Phillies pitchers combine to allow the 10th-fewest home runs in baseball (18 total, one per game).

-- Wheeler (0-1 with a 4.02 ERA and 18 strikeouts in 15 2/3 innings pitched) makes the start for the Phillies, his fourth of the season.
+- Walker makes the start for the Phillies, his fourth of the season.
+He is 1-1 with a 4.20 ERA and 14 strikeouts in 15 2/3 innings pitched.

-- In his last time out on Wednesday, the righty threw six innings against the Miami Marlins, giving up one earned run while surrendering three hits.
+- In his most recent time out on Friday against the Cincinnati Reds, the right-hander tossed six innings, allowing one earned run while surrendering four hits.

-- In three games this season, the 32-year-old has put up an ERA of 4.02, with 10.3 strikeouts per nine innings.
-Opponents are hitting .250 against him.
+- The 30-year-old has amassed a 4.20 ERA and 8.4 strikeouts per nine innings across three games this season, while allowing a batting average of .200 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.